anematode/high-perf-bogosort/README.md

 More seriously, sorted status is checked by shifting the first register to the right and doing a vertical comparison.
 If it's all 0s then that half is sorted, and it jumps to a (not particularly optimized) test for whether the second half is sorted.
 If so, the search is over!
 Multithreading bogosort is easy: each thread has its own registers and RNG, but shares the same 1024 possible orders.
 The first thread that finds the prize sets a global flag, writes the result to a static array, and terminates in glory.
 The rest of the threads, seeing that the work is done, terminate equally gloriously--in bogosort, unlike in the Olympics, there are participation trophies.

-On my Macbook Pro, with 16 distinct elements, accelerated bogosort averages **14 cycles** per shuffle + test for single-threaded performance.
+On my Macbook Pro, with 16 distinct elements, accelerated bogosort averages **14 cycles** per shuffle + test for single-threaded performance, as measured by `rdtsc` with turbo turned off.
+The measured amount agrees with llvm-mca analysis of the critical path.
 The bottleneck is vector loads of shuffles, which could be optimized better for sure.
 I'll probably get to it once I'm better with optimization.
-Ignoring how the shuffles are generated, the actual shuffling of the main two registers has a dependency chain of length **10 cycles**, so that's essentially the lower bound (without sacrificing statistical quality).
+Ignoring how the shuffles are generated, the actual shuffling of the main two registers has a loop-carried dependency chain of length **10 cycles**, so that's essentially the lower bound (without sacrificing statistical quality).
 The code branches off of *vptest*, which isn't great if the branch is hard to predict.
 But the branch only happens when the lower register is sorted, which is infrequent when there are only a few duplicates.

 #### Taskset